Divya-Nakka/Accident-Detection-and-Prevention/README.md

-My accident detection and prevention system using Arduino is a well-rounded and practical project.
+<h1>My accident detection and prevention system using Arduino is a well-rounded and practical project.
 Here's a step-by-step approach to building it, integrating all the sensors and modules you mentioned:

-Components Required:
+Components Required:</h1>

 1. Arduino (Uno/Nano/Mega)
 2. Pulse Sensor – to monitor the driver’s heart rate.